 Much like the twin cities that have sprouted around most metropolitans in India, Howrah is Kolkata’s twin city in the Indian state of West Bengal.
 However, what makes Howrah different, despite being an industrial town is the sheer romance that’s in the city’s air and mood.

+The Santragachi Jheel or lake is home to many migratory birds and is a photographer’s dream come true.
 Howrah Bridge with its mesmerising architecture is another captivating sight.
-It connects Howrah and Kolkata and runs over River Hoogly.
+It connects Howrah and Kolkata and runs over river Hoogly.
 Vidyasagar Setu or the second Hoogly Bridge also links these two cities.
-Avani Riverside Mall is situated by the river Hoogly and the hub of entertainment for residents of Howrah.
+Avani Riverside Mall is situated by the river Hoogly and is the hub of entertainment for residents of Howrah.

 Durga Puja is the best time to be in and around Howrah.
 The pomp with which this festival is celebrated is worth a mention.
 Durga Puja coupled with Dussera and Kali Puja followed by Diwali are some of the most famous festivals in the region.

-The best time to visit Howarh is during the winters.
+The best time to visit Howrah is during the winters.

 Howrah is well connected by roadways and rail routes to other parts of West Bengal.
 Trains from Howrah also connects other states of India.